The Airmen's Stories - 2/Lt. J-F Demozay

 He was left on the airfield at Nantes with sixteen groundcrew, who were to travel to La Rochelle by lorry.
 A Bristol Bombay stood on the airfield with full fuel tanks but had been left because it had a broken tail-wheel.
 This defect was swiftly put right and Demozay flew himself and the airmen out of France, heading for Tangmere but at the request of his passengers he put down at Sutton Bridge.

-At Free French HQ he asked to stay with the RAF and went to 5 OTU Aston Down for conversion to Hurricanes and then joined No. 1 Squadron at Wittering on 16th October 1940.
+At Free French HQ he asked to stay with the RAF, enlisting as 'Jean Francois Morlaix' to protect his family, and went to 5 OTU Aston Down for conversion to Hurricanes and then joined No. 1 Squadron at Wittering on 16th October 1940.
 He damaged a Ju88 on 8th November and destroyed a Me109 a few days later.

 Demozay claimed a Me109 on 24th March 1941, a He111 at night on 10th May and a Me110 shot down into the sea on the 25th.
 Demozay was posted to 242 Squadron at North Weald on 21st June 1941.
 The next day he destroyed a Me109 and another on the 23rd.
 He left 242 on the 29th and joined 91 Squadron at Hawkinge as a Flight Commander.